5 Ways the Sun Impacts the Skin

 What can you do?
 Here are our top tips:

 - Always wear a broad spectrum sunscreen, even when it is cloudy.
+Choose a physical (MINERAL) formula for safer protection without harmful chemicals.

 - Make sure you are applying an adequate amount of sunscreen in order for it to be effective.
 The recommended amount is 2 tablespoons - about the size of a shot glass.